ncbi/cxx-toolkit/pages/ch_cmconfig.md

 ### What is it?

 Imagine a large source tree with thousands of projects.
 It takes sources from several repositories and uses numerous external packages.
-It consists of “core” part and subtrees.
+It consists of "core" part and subtrees.
 Different teams work on multiple projects.
 To do their work, these teams assemble their own build trees, which include certain parts of core as well as their own projects.
-“Core” has several official releases; team projects have their own ones.
+"Core" has several official releases; team projects have their own ones.
 There are several high frequency builds which work on different subtrees and ensure that everything stays compatible.

 NCBIptb was designed to facilitate handling of such large source tree in a dynamic build environment.
 The purpose of NCBIptb is to extract from the source tree only requested projects.
 This includes analyzing and collecting build target dependencies on other targets, analyzing dependencies on external packages and excluding targets for which such dependencies cannot be satisfied, adding sources and headers, organizing them into source groups, defining precompiled header usage.
-Doing this in “pure” CMake is either impossible or requires complex project descriptions.
+Doing this in "pure" CMake is either impossible or requires complex project descriptions.
 Still, all these tasks are pretty standard and can be automated.
-Using NCBIptb is convenience, not a requirement; it extends functionality but still allows using “native” CMake.
+Using NCBIptb is convenience, not a requirement; it extends functionality but still allows using "native" CMake.

 Probably, limiting the set of projects to build is not such a big problem for an automated build – it must build everything anyway.
 Still, it is a problem for an individual developer working in an Integrated Development Environment.
 IDEs can handle solutions with hundreds of build targets, but they can become very slow.
 And, it is simply not needed, it is a waste of computer resources.
 Developer needs a solution with only few build targets.
 NCBIptb can do exactly that.

 Another challenge is working with prebuilt trees.
 Let us say, a developer needs to add features into some applications or libraries.
 He or she checks out part of the source tree.
 Some libraries are present in the local tree, others should be taken from the prebuilt one.
 The problem is that local libraries may have the same names as prebuilt ones.
-CMake will not add them into the build saying that these targets are already defined as “imported” ones.
+CMake will not add them into the build saying that these targets are already defined as "imported" ones.
 NCBIptb solves this problem by renaming such local build targets and adjusting target dependencies accordingly.
 Developer’s intervention is not required, everything is made automatically.

 <a name="ch_cmconfig._Features"></a>